 A pharmacist steps out for a coffee because he’s got a headache and the cafe-owner is coming to him because his head is hurting.
 Either way, both feel that the other person has the solution.

 Remember, a fleeting feeling of sadness is not the same as suffering from the sadness virus.
 We all experience sadness in different ways, at different times, that’s normal.
 While sadness lasts the longest out of all the other emotions, it remains a passing emotion.
 It comes and goes.
-Sadness virus on the other hand just knocks you out.
+The sadness virus on the other hand just knocks you out.
 It needs precaution and treatment.

-Next time, you feel sad, do ask yourself this simple question: am I just feeling sad or am I suffering from sadness?
+The next time you feel sad, do ask yourself this simple question: am I just feeling sad or am I suffering from sadness?
 Do you feel someone else is responsible for your feelings, or that life has been unfair to you or every other person you know seems to be doing better than you, or do you feel sorry for yourself?
-If the answer is yes, you need to get up and get in action.
+If the answer is yes, you need to get up and get into action.
 Change your thoughts, change what you tell yourself and others, change how you do what you do and change how you look at the world.
 Start with a positive change, start with something small and measurable.
 Before long you will walk out of sadness unscathed.
-Your fears and insecurities will no longer bother you, you will feel invincible as a lion among a herd of deer.
+Your fears and insecurities will no longer bother you, you will feel as invincible as a lion among a herd of deer.

 Above all, you will be happy and liberated as is the case when we feel that we are in control.